All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Stay upright for 45 to 60 minutes after meals.
 This is especially important on semaglutide, where the stomach stays full longer.
 Go for a light walk after dinner instead of heading straight to the couch.

-• Elevate the head of your bed.
+• improve the head of your bed.
 If nighttime reflux is a problem, raise the head of your bed 6 to 8 inches using blocks or a wedge pillow.
 This keeps gravity working in your favor while you sleep.

 • Avoid known reflux triggers.
 Citrus, tomatoes, chocolate, coffee, alcohol, mint, and spicy foods can relax the LES or irritate the esophagus.
 Minimize these during the adjustment period.